 How To Use Legal Case Management Software To Calculate Billable Hours?

 If you are a lawyer or firm using a law practice management software for time tracking.
 You can simply calculate billable hours by using that software.
 To calculate your billable hours effectively without any human error, you can use a law firm billing software.
-This software has a time tracking feature and allows you to create bills and send invoices to your clients.
+This software has a time-tracking feature and allows you to create bills and send invoices to your clients.

 Law practice management software, like CaseFox, simplifies legal practice for you.
-From time tracking, billing, invoicing to expense management and payment processing in an all-in-one platform.
+From time tracking, billing, and invoicing to expense management and payment processing in an all-in-one platform.
 You can run a timer on your desktop, computer, or mobile devices.
 This will help you track your billable hours effectively from anywhere and anytime.
 Legal billing software is the easiest way to track time and calculate billable hours.